minus5/examples-services/README.md

 <img src="./images/responsibility.png" height=270/>

-Drawback with first pattern is that interested parties don't know when the data is available - so they have to poll.
+Drawback with first pattern is that interested parties don't know when the data is available — so they have to poll.

 Drawback with second pattern is that service is responsible to deliver data to all interested parties (introduced coupling).
 Additional problems may arise when target services are unavailable.

 The third pattern solves those two problems.
 But what happens if some interested party is down for longer time and **misses some messages**?
 That question heavily depends on the context and has various solutions.

 One common solution is to allow consumer to ask the publisher to **replay the data missed**.
 For such purposes publishers should have additional interface for data replay queries.
-Consumers should be able:
+Consumer should be able:

 - to detect that he missed some messages
 - to send query to the publisher to replay data missed
 - to handle messages idempotently
-- to make **full state recovery** when to much data is missed
+- to make **full state recovery** when too much data has been missed

 Other solution (in a slightly different context) is to use [distributed saga pattern](https://youtu.be/0UTOLRTwOX0?t=46s).

-### Routing antipatterns
+### Routing anti-patterns

 We have mentioned two routing patterns: pub/sub and load balancing.
 There are many others available.
-However, one should be aware that complex routing algoritms have been recognized as an **antipattern** in microservice architecture.
-Messaging component should be kept as *dumb* as possible; *smart* parts of the application shoud be moved to the endpoints ([pictures by Martin Fowler](https://youtu.be/wgdBVIX9ifA?t=7m55s)).
+However, one should be aware that complex routing algorithms have been recognised as an **anti-pattern** in microservice architecture.
+Messaging component should be kept as *dumb* as possible; *smart* parts of the application should be moved to the endpoints ([pictures by Martin Fowler](https://youtu.be/wgdBVIX9ifA?t=7m55s)).

 <img src="./images/nsq-smarts1.png" height=270/>
 <img src="./images/nsq-smarts2.png" height=270/>